Ready to take your creativity to the next level?

 You can develop both the technical and conceptual skills you need as a contemporary practising artist in our undergraduate programs.

-Our degree courses are accredited by the Tertiary Education Quality and Standards Agency, having satisfied the national accreditation requirements that lead to qualifications under the Australian Qualifications Framework.
+Our undergraduate courses are accredited by the Tertiary Education Quality and Standards Agency, having satisfied the national accreditation requirements that lead to qualifications under the Australian Qualifications Framework.

 We understand the importance of flexibility around part-time study options and all of our programs, except the final year of the BVA and the Honours program, can be undertaken at a part-time rate.
 We also offer scholarships, awards and Work-Integrated Learning subjects to provide contemporary industry experience in the visual arts sector.